jamiethompson85/jamiethompson85.github.io/draft/hallucinations.md

 ---
 layout: post
-title: "Defense in Depth: Strategies for Preventing Hallucinations in Agentic AI"
+title: "Defence in Depth: Strategies for Preventing Hallucinations in Agentic AI"
 excerpt: "Moving beyond chatbots requires absolute reliability.
 This post details practical methods for using agentic microservices, the Agent Development Kit, and 'LLM as a Judge' patterns to stop agents from making things up"
 subtitle: "A technical guide to architecting reliable, hallucination-resistant agents using a defence-in-depth strategy."
 description: "In agentic AI, a hallucination isn't just a wrong answer—it's a bad API call.
 Learn how to prevent this using Google Cloud's ADK, Vertex AI, and a multi-layered defence architecture."